-The Schlinger Foundation makes funds available for entomology and archaeology.
+The Schlinger Foundation makes funds available for entomology and arachnology (the study of spiders).
 Based in California, it was established by Professor Evert Schlinger, an academic entomologist at the University of California.
-Evert’s father was one of the founders of United Parcel Service, and Evert’s research interests were in systematic entomology, especially of the spider-killing flies of the family Acroceridae, and in integrated pest management.
+Evert’s grandfather was one of the founders of United Parcel Service, and Evert’s research interests were in systematic entomology, especially spider-killing flies of the family Acroceridae, and in integrated pest management.
 The Foundation has established five endowed chairs, four to institutions in California (arachnology and dipterology at the California Academy of Science; systematic entomology at the University of California, Davis; systematic entomology at the Santa Barbara Museum of Natural History) and, in 2004, a chair in dipterology at the Australian National Insect Collection in Canberra.

-David got to know Evert while on a postdoctoral fellowship at the American Museum of Natural History, New York, in the early 1990’s The endowment fund is used to support the research of Dr. David Yeates, Schlinger Curator of Diptera at ANIC.
+David Yeates got to know Evert while on a postdoctoral fellowship at the American Museum of Natural History, New York, in the early 1990’s.
+The endowment fund is used to support the research of Dr David Yeates, Schlinger Curator of Diptera at ANIC.
 David conducts research on the taxonomy and biogeography of Australian Diptera and the evolution of flies and insects more generally.
 He teaches in the undergraduate curriculum at the Australian National University and supervises postgraduate students.

 Elwood and Hannah Zimmerman Trust